sugarkoatedlies/MES_Project/README.md

 ## Exercise 1

 An embedded system ive dreamed about designing for a while, is an underwater light.
-This light is water activated (using hardware, not software), and when it is submerged, the light is activated, it records pressure and temperature(at the minimum), has a rechargeable battery (with charging chip), and has some sort of light transceiver (ir/visible) that is used to communicate with the device and modify internal settings(light color and intensity) and communicate data (temperature and pressure data) via serial.
+This light is water activated (using hardware, not software), when submerged.
+It records pressure and temperature(at the minimum), has a rechargeable battery (with charging chip), and has some sort of light transceiver (ir/visible) that is used to communicate with the device and modify internal settings(light color and intensity) and communicate data (temperature and pressure data) via serial.
 It stores information on a flash chip that it reads and writes data to.

 ## Exercise 2
 Final project board = STM32L476RG